LoganLagrange/prework-study-guide/README.md

 ## Description

-This Prework Study Guide was created for bootcamp students going through the prework fro their coding course.
+This Prework Study Guide was created for bootcamp students going through the prework for their coding course.
 It contains notes about HTML, CSS, Git, and JavaScript

 ## Installation